 Source: Statistics Canada.

-Businesses insolvencies (Q2 2024): Bankruptcies and proposals remain high
+Businesses insolvencies (Q1 2025): Bankruptcies and proposals remain elevated, but the trend is improving

 Business insolvencies, quarterly data, Canada